aspose-cells/Aspose.Cells-Doc-md/english/net/getting-started/aspose-cells-or-other-solutions/why-not-automation/migration-from-microsoft-office-automation-to-aspose/merge-or-unmerge-cells-in-a-worksheet/_index.md

 {{% alert color="primary" %}}

-While working with worksheets, you often need to create a title / heading in a single cell that spans the top of your worksheet.
-You might be creating an invoice, and want a fewer columns for the total or summary values.
-When you want to make one cell from two or more cells, you merge the cells.
+While working with worksheets, you often need to create a title/heading in a single cell that spans the top of your worksheet.
+You might be creating an invoice and want fewer columns for the total or summary values.
+When you want to make one cell out of two or more cells, you merge the cells.
 We carry out the task using VSTO and Aspose.Cells for .NET independently.

 {{% /alert %}}

 ## **Description**

-Open an existing excel file, Merge some cells in the first worksheet in the workbook and save the excel file.
+Open an existing Excel file, merge some cells in the first worksheet of the workbook, and save the Excel file.

 ## **Merging Cells**